andrewkennard/andrewkennard.github.io/_pages/cv.md

 Education
 ======
-* A.B. in Chemical and Physical Biology, _summa cum laude_, Harvard College, 2013
+* Ph.D in Biophysics, Stanford University, 2021
 * MPhil in Physics, University of Cambridge, 2014
-* Ph.D in Biophysics, Stanford University, 2020
+* A.B. in Chemical and Physical Biology, _summa cum laude_, Harvard College, 2013

 Publications
 ======